ClarityCafe/maru/README.md

 $ repo sync -j8         # Raise this number if you have a fast Internet connection

 ```
-**Note: This Repository is only built for R74, if you need to build this to R76, then you might need to do some modificiations.
-We follow ArnoldTheBat upstream.**

 #### Enabling Google Login